 - Tow trucks

 - Garbage trucks

 - Dump trucks

 These commercial vehicles are often insured for large amounts.
 An insurance adjuster may try to prevent you from recovering damages for your injuries.
-A commercial vehicle accident lawyer serving San Angelo, TX will stand up to the insurance company for the best possible outcome for you and your loved ones.
+Our commercial vehicle accident lawyers serving San Angelo, TX will stand up to the insurance company for the best possible outcome for you and your loved ones.

 Damages for a Commercial Vehicle Accident

 You may have significant injuries after an accident involving a commercial vehicle.
-The more extensive your injuries, the greater your damages.
+In general, the more extensive your injuries, the greater your damages.
 Our legal team will do all we can to hold the liable party accountable for such damages as:

 - Medical care and treatment (current and future)

-- Lost pay for the time that you could not work
+- Lost pay for the time that you could not work, including benefits and tips

 - Reduced earning ability if your injuries leave you disabled, disfigured, or with a chronic medical condition